joewpb/nim-clients/eye-contact/README.md

 ## Pre-requisites

 - Ensure you have Python 3.10 or above installed on your system.
-Please refer to the [Python documentation](https://www.python.org/downloads/) for download and installation instructions.
+For download and installation instructions, refer to the [Python documentation](https://www.python.org/downloads/).
-- Access to NVIDIA Maxine Eye Contact NIM Container / Service
+- Access to NVIDIA Maxine Eye Contact NIM container and service.
+- MP4 input files with H.264 video codec (audio optional) and videos with Variable Frame Rate (VFR) are not supported.

 ## Usage guide